shivamjha2705/Apple-Products/README.md

 # License
 This project is licensed under the MIT License.
 Feel free to modify and use it according to your needs.

-Remember to include any additional instructions or information specific to your project.